 Pica is a compulsive or psychological disorder in dogs.
 However, it could also be caused by poor nutrition or medical problems.
 We have written a highly detailed article about Pica in dogs that you can find here.

-Why do dogs like to Chew sticks? – Soothing Sore Gums from Teething
+Soothing Sore Gums from Teething

-Why do dogs like sticks? – Sticks Smell Amazing
+Sticks Smell Amazing

 Dogs have an astonishing sense of smell, as most people are probably aware.
 Your dog’s super-sensitive nose can pick up the scent of things we can’t begin to perceive.

-Why do dogs like sticks? – Dogs See Sticks As Toys
+Dogs See Sticks As Toys

-Toys can be a fun way for your dog to release excess energy, making them feel happy and content.
+When dogs play with sticks as toys, it can be a fun way for your dog to release excess energy, making them feel happy and content.

-Sticks: The Hidden Dangers
+Sticks: Common Injury And The Hidden Dangers

 The common belief regarding sticks is as long as your dog isn’t getting beaten with one, they’re fairly harmless, right?
 I mean, they’re not going to explode, or spontaneously leap up off the floor and assault your furry friend.